Synesso/cbt/README.md

 Fun, fast, intuitive, composable and statically checked builds written in Scala.

 Currently CBT has been tested in OSX only.
 Adding support for Unix and Windows should not be hard.
-Please contribute back if you mange :).
+Please contribute back if you manage :).

 CBT supports the basic needs for Scala builds right now.
 Composing, compiling, running, testing, packaging, publishing.